paddyw11/paiges-books/README.md

 - 4.4 - As a user, I want to receive confirmation of my order via email, including details such as order number and payment.

-- 4.5 -  As a user, i want to be able to view my order history.
+- 4.5 -  As a user, I want to be able to view my order history.

 ##### Epic: Administration